-Building on the foundations of Electronics I, a prerequisite for this course, this lab course places an emphasis on troubleshooting of test circuits, and analysis based on computer simulation.
+Building on the foundations of Electronics I, a prerequisite for this course, this lab-containing course places an emphasis on troubleshooting of test circuits, and analysis based on computer simulation.
 Topics include differential amplifiers, stage gain in decibels, input and output impedances, linear IC operational amplifiers, frequency response, Bode plots, active filters, D/A and A/D circuits, oscillators and high frequency amplifiers.

-This lab course will teach students the principles and applications of digital circuits.
+This lab-containing course will teach students the principles and applications of digital circuits.
 Topics include number systems, binary arithmetic, logic gates and Boolean algebra, logic families, combinational and synchronous logic circuit design, logic minimization techniques (Karnaugh maps, Quine-McCluskey), counters, shift registers, encoders and decoders, multiplexors and demultiplexors, and interfacing.

-This lab course covers 8, 16, and 32-bit microprocessor technology and features.
+This lab-containing course covers 8, 16, and 32-bit microprocessor technology and features.
 Learn the principles and applications of microprocessors, including hardware and software, interfacing, assembly language programming, and microprocessor-based systems.

-Options for this requirement include the courses Object-Oriented Programming, which covers problem solving and algorithm development using Java, or Introduction to Programming, which introduces programming in C++.
+Options for this requirement include the courses on Object-Oriented Programming, which covers problem solving and algorithm development using Java, or Introduction to Programming, which introduces programming in C++.

 Students study the skills required of a project manager and learn the methodologies, tools, and processes for success in planning and managing project scope, schedules, costs, quality, risks, communications, purchases, human resources, and stakeholders.
 Project management techniques learned in this course are applied in project-based learning activities in the electrical engineering technology courses, including the capstone.

-In this end-of-program course for the Bachelor of Science in Electrical Engineering Technology, students reflect on past academic and professional experiences to develop learning statements supported by evidence related to the Electrical Engineering Technology degree outcomes, culminating in the Integrated Technology Assessment portfolio.
+This is the required capstone course for the Bachelor of Science in Electrical Engineering Technology, In this end-of-program course, students reflect on past academic and professional experiences to develop learning statements supported by evidence related to the Electrical Engineering Technology degree outcomes, culminating in the Integrated Technology Assessment portfolio.
 Additionally, students are required to complete an online final examination designed to assess the basic knowledge and understanding achieved in electrical engineering technology.
 This examination is administered in Module 2 through Module 7.

 Students must complete at least eight laboratories:

 The 15 credits for a concentration must include 9 upper-level credits and at least 3 courses with labs.